-The Women in Construction (WIC) Conference is the Mid-Atlantic region’s premiere forum for education, professional development and networking for women in the build industry.
-The organization empowers women to continue to grow and achieve success in the community with a motto of: "By Women, for Women."
+The Women in Construction (WIC) Conference is the East Coast's premiere forum for education, professional development and networking for women in the build industry.
+The organization empowers women to continue to grow and achieve success in the community with a "By Women, for Women" motto.

 Annual activities include a leadership and networking conference in Washington, D.C., periodic round-table discussions and fundraising on behalf of other mission-aligned organizations.